-We spent the night at the Cape Cross Lodge, It’s a lovely resort, with a big but cosy restaurant and bar, but we were camping outside in Bucky.
-It was windy, the smell of the ocean was strong and I was happy to fall asleep to the sound of the waves crashing.
+After a fierce sunset, we spent the night at Cape Cross Lodge, It’s a lovely resort with a cosy restaurant and bar, but we were camping outside in Bucky.
+It was windy, the smell of the ocean was strong, and I was happy to fall asleep to the sound of the waves crashing.
 We even had WiFi which was a real privilege!

 The next morning we made our way to the Cape Cross seal colony, the gates open at 8am and it costs N$80 ($6).
 As we pulled up into the carpark we could see a humongous herd of seals completely surrounding the wooden boardwalk, and I’ve heard they can be very aggressive on land.
 Bit sketchy?